The Ultimate Monteverde Itinerary: 34 Best Things To Do

 Seeing a quetzal is one of the best things to do in Monteverde

-5) Take a bird watching tour
+5. Take a bird watching tour

 Quetzals may be one of the most impressive birds in the cloud forest, but they’re by far the only species you can see here.
-Monteverde is home to over 200 species of bird, including the Three-Wattled Bellbird, Blue-Crowned Motmot, Orange-bellied Trogon.
+Monteverde is home to over 200 species of bird, including the Three-Wattled Bellbird, Blue-Crowned Motmot, and Orange-bellied Trogon.
 Taking a birdwatching tour with a local guide is definitely an unmissable thing to do and needs to be added to your Monteverde itinerary if you’re a fan of seeing our feathered friends in the wild.

 Birdwatching guides often carry a telescope to allow you a better view and can help you set up your photos too.
 Here are some of the best Monteverde birdwatching tours: